sanderj6/ConcatMishapFixer/README.md

 An error message will pop up if you try to add a known word that doesn't exist in the input field. <br/>
 ![example1](https://user-images.githubusercontent.com/27499574/216706910-af0a0d1a-f7a3-4820-b591-e54744b6778a.png)

-Solution exists in index.razor under the Pages folder.